Anarchist Organization of the Spanish Region: Organization and ideology

 The OARE was constituted by a loose federation of anarchist affinity groups, many of which had been formed spontaneously over the previous two decades.
 In each affinity group, there was no hierarchy and each member took on certain specific roles, and they met on a weekly or fortnightly basis.
 These groups largely acted independently and lacked a coherent overarching programme.
 The main base of support for the OARE was found in the tertulias, held in the cafés of Barcelona, where groups of Spanish anarchist men socialized and held discussions about their ideas.
 At these tertulias, they gained support from writers and artists of Spanish intellectual society, who were inspired by the anarchists' invocations of violent action as a means to break from the stagnation of modern Spain.
 The affinity groups of the OARE mostly limited themselves to propaganda activities and attempting to convert people to anarchism; the majority of them did not actively engage in terrorist activity.

 The central administrative body of the OARE was its Relations and Statistics Centre (Centro de Relaciónes y Estadísticas), which acted solely as an intermediary between the organization's various affinity groups, providing them with information but holding no executive powers of its own.
 It was conceived explicitly as having a more limited function that the administration of the FTRE.
-Throough this national commission, the groups were able to cut down on communication expenses and provide assistance to each other when one or more were subjected to political repression.
+Through this national commission, the groups were able to cut down on communication expenses and provide assistance to each other when one or more were subjected to political repression.
 Although the OARE allowed these groups to maintain contact, the organization's main objective was to take action among the working classes and increase the influence of anarchism among them, in direct competition with the Spanish Socialist Workers' Party (PSOE) and Radical Republican Party (PRR).

 Membership of the OARE was open to anarchists of all schools of thought, although it would largely be communist in orientation.
 The Cuban anarchist Fernando Tarrida del Mármol cited the OARE as an example of organizing irrespective of political disagreements, which aligned with his principle of anarchism without adjectives.
 Many members of the OARE were influenced by individualist anarchism and the works of Peter Kropotkin, which emphasised education and neglected organization.
 They also advocated for violent action, which they saw as necessary to break from the stagnation of Spanish society.